- Green politics, including related ideology, sociology, public controversies, public policies, parties and elections.

 - Political sociology, especially political careers, socialisation, elections, parties and trade unions.

-- Methods for the social and political sciences, especially multivariate statistics (correspondence analysis, clustering, factorial analysis, visualisation), longitudinal methods (esp. sequence analysis), interviewing, survey design, and content analysis.
+- Methods for the social and political sciences, especially multivariate statistics (correspondence analysis, clustering, factorial analysis, regression modelling, visualisation), longitudinal methods (esp. sequence analysis), interviewing, survey design, and content analysis.

 - Methodology, sociology and epistemology of the social and political sciences, in particular through the empirical analysis of scientific texts.